 April 15, 2022

 Notification of decision emailed to all applicants.

 When a date falls on a weekend or holiday, the date will be observed on the following business day.

 - Grants are not open to previous recipients of any AAUW national fellowship or grant (not including branch or local awards or Community Action Grants).

 - Members of the AAUW Board of Directors, committees, panels, task forces, and staff, including current interns, are not eligible to apply for AAUW’s fellowships and grants.
 A person holding a current award is eligible for election or appointment to boards, committees, panels, and task forces.

-- The grantee must plan to publish this research in a scholarly scientific publication within six months of the end of the grant year and be listed as the sole author, senior author, first author, or an author of equivalent significance.
+- The grantee must plan to have this research accepted to a scholarly scientific publication within six months of the end of the grant year and be listed as the sole author, senior author, first author, or author of equivalent significance.

 - Applicants must hold a doctorate degree in engineering, medicine, or the physical or biological sciences.

 - Tenured professors are not eligible.

 - The grants are for tenure track, part-time and temporary faculty, as well as new and established researchers at universities.